SATCOM Market Outlook:

 North America Market Insights

 North America is predicted to hold around 32.5% market share during the forecast period, led by advanced satellite networks and strong government and commercial investment.
-In January 2025, Amazon's Project Kuiper initiated full-scale deployments of over 3,000 planned LEO satellites, targeting underserved users with terminals backed by AWS infrastructure.
-The ambitious project is scheduled to disrupt global broadband mid-2025, enhancing connectivity in remote and rural areas.US government programs backing satellite broadband under digital inclusion initiatives also contribute to the market growth.
+In April 2025, Amazon's Project Kuiper initiated full-scale deployments of over 3,000 planned LEO satellites, targeting underserved users with terminals backed by AWS infrastructure.
+The ambitious project is scheduled to disrupt global broadband in mid-2025, enhancing connectivity in remote and rural areas.US government programs backing satellite broadband under digital inclusion initiatives also contribute to the market growth.

 Europe Market Insights